SystemFw/blog/content/staging/paxos-failures.md

 means that a process can come back up and remember state that it has written when it was previously running.

-However, processes are also allowed to _crash_, which means they stop working, and never resume working again.
+However, processes are also allowed to crash, which means they stop working and never resume working again.
 Their state is also permanently lost.
+Calling this type of fault a _crash_ is common in academic jargon, but crashing in general parlance indicates a temporary failure so we will use the word _explosion_ to avoid any confusion.

 Note that we won't be able to detect with certainty that a process has
-crashed: in particular in the asynchronous model it's impossible to distinguish a crashed process from a slow process, or from messages being dropped.
+exploded: in particular in the asynchronous model it's impossible to distinguish an exploded process from a slow process, or from messages being dropped.

 Now, this model is looking pretty bleak, which is to say, fairly